-Protecting Your Home and Guests During a Storm
+Protecting Your Home and Guests During a Stormby Vicki Langhel

 And this wasn’t even a hurricane.

-It’s no secret that Hatteras Island has to face nor’easters, hurricanes and other significant weather events – what makes this place so beautiful is also what makes it vulnerable to high surf and winds.
-Preparing your home for a storm and responding quickly afterward is a non-negotiable, and for most vacation rental homeowners who live off Island, that means you need to put your trust in your property management company to care for your home and your guests before, during and after these situations.
-As we head into 2018’s hurricane season which is predicted to be another busy one, now is the time to make sure your home has the right plan in place.
+It’s no secret that Hatteras Island must face nor’easters, hurricanes and other significant weather events what makes this place so beautiful is also what makes it vulnerable to high surf and winds.
+Preparing your home for a storm and responding quickly afterward is non-negotiable, and for most vacation rental homeowners who live off-Island, that means you need to put your trust in your property management company to care for your home and your guests before, during, and after these situations.
+As we head into hurricane season now is the time to make sure your home has the right plan in place.
 Here’s what should be included in your storm preparation:

 First and foremost, your property management company should have a set and practiced plan in place to secure homes, communicate, and restore homes to reopen them to guests as quickly as possible, with defined roles and responsibilities for every team member.
-At Outer Beaches, every office is prepped with backup power and supplies well ahead of a potential storm so our staff is prepared to maintain operations, and when we know a threat is likely, we activate an all-hands-on-deck mode in which every available team member from any department is deployed into the field before and after the storm with pre-planned supplies, checklists and procedures.
+At Outer Beaches, every office is prepped with backup power and supplies well ahead of a potential storm, so our staff is prepared to maintain operations.
+When we know a threat is likely, we activate an all-hands-on-deck mode in which every available team member from any department is deployed into the field before and after the storm with pre-planned supplies, checklists, and procedures.

 Preparing a home for a storm means more than tying up trash cans and hot tub lids.
 It also includes securing all pool and deck furniture and grills, moving elevators to the top floor, closing all blinds and interior doors, disconnecting power, and many other steps to prevent and minimize potential damage.
 We also educate our guests on their own hurricane preparation checklist to help expedite this process in the event of an evacuation.